arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 A sensor, in simple terms, is used to *sense* its environment, meaning it records a physical parameter, for example temperature, and converts it into an electronic signal.

-Sensors can also take the form of just a simple button: when a state changes (we press the button), the electronic signal is switched from low to high (0 to 1).
+Sensors can also take the form of just a simple button: when a state changes (we pressed the button), the electronic signal is switched from low to high (0 to 1), which in a way sensed our touch.

 There are many types of sensors, and several ways of recording data from them.
-Perhaps the easiest to use is an analog sensor, where we record the voltage input (usually between 0-5 volts).
+Perhaps the easiest to use is an analog sensor, where we communicte a range ov values through altering the voltage input fed into an Arduino analogue pin (usually between 0-5 volts).
 This simply gives you a range between 0-1023 (a 10-bit resolution).

 Digital sensors are a bit more advanced, depending on the type.
 They rely on [Serial Communication Protocols](#serial-communication-protocols) to send the data accordingly, and requires a bit more effort to translate the data.
 As mentioned in the [Electronic Signals](#electronic-signals) section above, data is sent using a binary sequence (e.g. `101101` is `45`), and this needs to be addressed and configured on a software level.
 Luckily, a lot of sensors are accompanied by **software libraries**, which makes it a lot easier to read.